 Treatment with tofacitinib has been associated with decreases in haemoglobin levels.
-It is not recommended to initiate tofacitinib treatment in adult patients with a haemoglobin value less than 9 g/dL and in paediatric patients with a haemoglobin value less than 10 g/dL.
+It is not recommended to initiate tofacitinib treatment in adult patients with a haemoglobin value less than 9 g/dL.
 Haemoglobin should be monitored at baseline and after 4 to 8 weeks of treatment and every 3 months thereafter.
 For recommended modifications based on haemoglobin level, see section 4.2.